corpusmusic/bb-cluster/README.md

 * Run transitional probabilities on the clusters produced by our program.

 ##Notes
-* An order to take if running this for yourself: parse.py, transprob.py, kmeans_cluster.py, bb_transprob_cluster_analysis.R.
+* An order to excute if running this for yourself: parse.py, transprob.py, kmeans_cluster.py, bb_transprob_cluster_analysis.R.
 * Gaussian mixture modeling was dropped due to difficulty in the time frame.
 * The R script will work to get transitional probabilities of the cluster data produced by previous python programs.
 You can play with the data after the extraction is done.